 Extending Ethical Influence via IEJL International Ventures

 As part of IEJL’s international focus, the team is working with heads of state, ministry level officers, and business leaders to identify ethics issues within the regional industry.
 IEJL is collaborating with foreign officials to identify opportunities for foreign direct investment.
-The agreement with the head of state is, in exchange for the foreign direct investment, he/she removes all corruption obstacles.
+The agreement with the head of state is, in exchange for the foreign direct investment, he/she removes all forms of corruption.

 Once IEJL identifies an opportunity, IEJL Entrepreneurs perform a feasibility study in cooperation with the USTDA (United States Trade and Development Agency).
 If the feasibility study proves viable, IEJL can create a for-profit entity (“NewCo”) to develop and operate the opportunity.
 The NewCo is subject to extensive quarterly ethics audits.
 The NewCo is funded by a combination of development bank loans (World Bank, ASEAN development Bank, Ex-Im Bank, OPIC, etc.) plus investors.
 IEJL holds a carried interest in the project to help with the IEJL program funding.
 The NewCo is staffed with in-country Platinum Level Pledges and seasoned industry executives who have achieved the Platinum Level of recognition.